 Exclusive Luxury Card Travel® benefits—average value of $500 per stay (e.g., resort credits, room upgrades, free wifi, breakfast for two and more) at over 3,000 properties.
 Receive protection benefits like trip cancellation and interruption, auto rental car collision waiver, travel accident and baggage delay.
 Cell phone protection for eligible claims of up to $1,000 each year.
 Plus additional World Elite Mastercard® benefits.

-20.24% to 28.24% Variable APR on purchases and balance transfers, based on your creditworthiness and other factors
+Regular APR19.49% to 27.49% Variable, based on your creditworthiness and other factors

-$195 ($95 for each Authorized User added to the account)
+Annual Fee$299 ($149 for each Authorized User added to the account)

-You can see above that the Mastercard® Titanium Card™ provides a high airfare redemption rate: You can get a $1,000 ticket on any airline with no blackout dates or seat restrictions for 50,000 points.
+You can see above that the Mastercard® Titanium Card® provides a high airfare redemption rate: You can get a $1,000 ticket on any airline with no blackout dates or seat restrictions for 50,000 points.

 It provides the same fabulous Luxury Card Concierge privileges as its stablemates, from arranging flower deliveries to booking tee times.
 You also receive free insurance for trip cancellations and interruptions, baggage delays, travel accidents, cellphone damage, and rental car collisions.